www-splitcells-net/net.splitcells.network/projects/net.splitcells.project/src/main/md/net/splitcells/project/repo/repos.process.help.md

 * [--command-for-unknown COMMANDFORUNKNOWN]
 * [--command-for-current COMMANDFORCURRENT]
 * [--command-for-children COMMANDFORCHILDREN]
-## Summary
-Generates and executes a set of commands over a set of repositories given a set of command patterns.
 ## Settings via the environment
 Setting the environment variable `log_level` to `debug`, enables debug level logging.
 ## Default environment variables inside patterns